-As the warmer weather rolls in, remember that the Nutmeg State’s green rolling hills, beautiful beaches, and quaint towns are chock-full of Connecticut charm, providing the perfect backdrop for your next summer vacation getaway.
+As the warmer weather rolls in, remember that the Nutmeg State’s green rolling hills, beautiful beaches, and quaint towns are chock-full of Connecticut charm, providing the perfect backdrop for your next summer in Connecticut.

 Spend a Week in Waterfront Mystic